carsonbergen/3DLib/Characters/CharacterBody3D/FPS/readme.md

 This is the last in the chain of crucial FPS components.
 It handles all weapon related logic.

 ## PlayerSettings
 Godot resource for player settings.
+These are designed to be defaults that will later be replaced by the player's config file.
 - `lookSensitivity`: how fast the camera moves when not ADSed.
 - `adsSensitivity`: how fast the camera moves when ADSed.
 - `fov`: saved FOV setup for the player.